 Today's customers are harder to reach.
 Not only are modern products significantly more complex and difficult to explain, but the modern consumer faces continual bombardment from hundreds of brands every waking hour.
 How can you cut through the fray and make those elusive sales?
 Enter stage right: the explainer video

 Video content is actually favored by search engines.
-It often gets higher page ranking than other types of content, like blogs and landing pages.
+It often gets a higher page ranking than other types of content, like blogs and landing pages.
 According to YouTube, explainer videos also result in as much as 80 percent improvements in conversion rates, because videos keep your visitors engaged longer, resulting in more sales.

 Here's what you need to know to create and deliver an explainer video that rules the land.